joeangel/cetustek-invoice-nodejs/README.md

 Cetustek Invoice NodeJS (CIN) is a module/example for calling Cetustek Invoice APIs with NodeJS, which allows you to call the APIs by the mudule.

-CIN references from [IOTA/IAC](https://github.com/joeangel/cetustek-invoice-nodejs) repo.
+CIN code base reference from [IOTA/IAC](https://github.com/iotaledger/iota-area-codes) repo.

 See a more please contact [Cetustek](https://www.cetustek.com.tw/).